robcorreiro/sas/grid/notes.md

 - SAS Users: performance
 - IT department: governance, more control over SAS processes, less downtime

-## Software Architecture (overview)

-**SAS Software**

-    - sasgrid script
-    - grdsvc_enable statement
-    - sasgsub
-    - Env Mgr + SMC plugins

-** Third Party**: managing/monitoring using Platform Computing (IBM) or Hadoop

-Gives ability to run commands, programs, scripts on any machine in the grid and monitor the state of each machine and make scheduling decisions based on that information.

-    - LSF
-    - Process Manager
-    - Grid Monitoring Server
-    - Platform Computing Mid-tier Services

 # SAS Grid Manager (SGM)